 Fredericksburg and the Texas Hill Country has some great dining options.
 Our recommendations include:

-Hye Market & Spirits, 10261 Hwy.
-290 in Hye: Don’t miss this, the Hye Market, from 1886.
-Located in the historic post office, they offer wine tastings and sell wines plus sandwiches and other food items.
+Hye Market: Don’t miss this, the Hye Market, from 1886, located in the historic post office.
+They offer wine tastings and sell wines plus sandwiches and other food items.
 It has a great atmosphere.
 I loved my pulled pork sandwich with a sweet potato salad.
+10261 Hwy.
+290 in Hye, TX.

 Next door is their other venture, Tubby’s Ice House, featuring a large selection of tacos and other Mexican street food.
 318 E. Austin.